 However, we have some exciting news this year!
 The Preeclampsia Foundation shared that the United States Food and Drug Administration has finally approved a brand new, simple blood serum test, that is predictive up to two weeks prior to a woman developing severe preeclampsia and the longitudinal research study that was performed in the United States even provides sufficient information to direct treatment for both mother and child, so much so, that it can help save lives!
 This test has even been in use in Europe since 2009 and their citizens have seen the positive impact that it has had on their ability to get ahead of the devastating effects of preeclampsia.

-Unfortunately, many in the medical field believe that preeclampsia is a rare condition that is characterized by only ‘high-blood pressure’, and they don’t have a clue about what to look for or how to treat it.
-This is part of why women and children suffer from premature death or in the alternative life-long disabling conditions, including mental health disorders, or broken families often related to domestic abuse characterized by parental alienation of the mother by the father and other family members.
+Unfortunately, many in the medical field believe that preeclampsia is a rare condition that is characterized only by ‘high-blood pressure’, and they don’t have a clue about what to look for or how to treat it.
+This is part what causes women and children to suffer from premature death or in the alternative life-long disabling conditions, including mental health disorders, or broken families often related to domestic abuse characterized by parental alienation of the mother by the father and other family members.

 What is preeclampsia?